 Disclosure: Destguides may receive commission for purchases made through links in this article at no cost to you.

-Using the map of United States, you can explore all the east coast national parks.
+A map of United States.
+Use the map to explore all the east coast national parks.

 Acadia National Park, lovingly referred to as The Crown Jewel of the North Atlantic Coast, can be found in the gorgeous state of Maine.